 INVITATION for ELIGIBLE participants:

 Thank you very much.
 We would like to invite your teen to be an online discussion group about parent-teen communication about teen sexual activity.
 Your teen will be in a group of about 20 other [insert “boys” or “girls”].
 The group will last for 3 days.
 Each day during those three days, the group leader will post 2-3 questions about things like what kinds of information about sex teens would like to hear from their parents, what kinds of information they actually get from their parents, and what factors make it difficult for parents and teens to talk about these things.
 The teens will be asked to log on at least once each day and respond to each question.
 They may also comment on responses posted by other group participants.
-We estimate that it will take at least one hour over the course of 3 days for the teens to respond to all of the questions.
-Teens will be encouraged to spend more time than that if they are interested and would like to comment on other participants’ responses or write more detailed responses, but additional time is not required.
+We estimate that teens will spend an average of two hours over the course of the 3 days participating in the group.
+We anticipate that it will take only one hour to respond to all of the questions, but teens will be encouraged to take more time to comment on other participants’ responses or write more detailed responses.

 All comments posted during the discussion group will be completely anonymous.
 Reports summarizing the study findings will not identify any of the participants.